backplane/conex/shunit2/README.md

 ## Usage

-The container will set the `SHUNIT_PATH` environment variable (to `/shunit`).
+The image will set the `SHUNIT_PATH` environment variable (to `/shunit`).
 It will provide the latest version of shunit at `/shunit`.
 At the end of your shell tests, load shunit with something like the following line:

 ```sh
 # shellcheck source=/dev/null